TBD54566975/web5-rs/docs/API_DESIGN.md

 ```

 > [!NOTE]
-> `STATIC METHOD`'s may be implemented on a `CLASS` given the implementation language supports the feature, but else can be a function (not associated with a `CLASS`).
+> `STATIC METHOD`'s may be implemented on a `CLASS` given the implementation language supports the feature, but else can be a function (not associated with a `CLASS`), and in which case the function name should be prefixed with the `CLASS` name defined here.

 ### Enumeration